sdss/mangadap/docs/index.rst

    fitonespec
    fitonecube

-The MaNGA DAP software was written to be more broadely useful.
+The MaNGA DAP software was written to be more broadly useful.
 The pages above provide some examples of how the code can be used more generally, beyond its application to MaNGA.